 The design of the system was based on a clear understanding of the client’s production process and the specific requirement for a safe operating system under all production conditions, bearing in mind that once started each batch will continue to produce VOC and cannot be stopped.

-EIS design engineers based the heart of the solution on a 95% thermally efficient three canister Regenerative Thermal Oxidiser complete with a high solvent bypass to accommodate the high solvent loadings.
+CECO EIS design engineers based the heart of the solution on a 95% thermally efficient three canister Regenerative Thermal Oxidizer complete with a high solvent bypass to accommodate the high solvent loadings.